ivanpaulovich/paulovich.net/_posts/2019-02-19-clean-architecture-tdd-baby-steps.md

 - Mocked Database
 - SQL Database Adapter
-- Mocked Webserver
+- Mocked Web server
-- Webserver Adapter
+- Web server Adapter

 The use cases are implemented inside the **Application Layer**.